ember-learn/guides-source/guides/release/testing/testing-controllers.md

-_Container testing methods and computed properties follow previous patterns shown in [Testing Basics][] because Ember.Controller extends Ember.Object._
+_Container testing methods and getters follow previous patterns shown in [Testing Basics][] because Ember.Controller extends Ember.Object._

 Controllers can be tested using the `setupTest` helper which is part